notothen/LBEG_documentation/ipyrad/README.md

 2. Change some parameters in your new params file
 3. Run the pipeline again from any step you want but add --force at the end of the command like this: `ipyrad -p params-new_meaningful_name.txt -s 567 -c 108 --MPI --force`

-/!\ Warning: if you didn't change the parameter "project dir" the results of your new analysis will be in the a new directory (named after your assembly name like "new_meaningful_name" here) inside your project directory
+**/!\ Warning**: if you didn't change the parameter "project dir" the results of your new analysis will be in the a new directory (named after your assembly name like "new_meaningful_name" here) inside your project directory